benders5e/benders5e/airbender.md

 ##### Asphyxiation
 *Cost: 4 chi*
 Pick a target within range.
 The target must make a Constitution saving throw.
 On a failure, you succeed in bending the air out of the target's lungs and the creature begins suffocating.
-While suffocating, the target puts all its energy and focus into regaining its breath and is treated as Paralyzed.
-The effect ends if you lose concentration.
+While suffocating, the target puts all its energy and focus into getting air and is treated as Paralyzed.

+At the end of each of its turns, the target can make a Constitution saving throw.
+On a success, it stops suffocating.

+The effect also ends if you lose concentration.

 <div class='pageNumber auto'></div>
 <div class='footnote'>PART 2 | CLASSES</div>